 Frequently Asked Questions

-Philanthropic networks Elevate Children’s Funder Group (ECFG), Funders’ Initiative for Civil Society (FICS), Peace and Security Funders Group (PSFG), and Philanthropy Advancing Women’s Human Rights (PAWHR) join Global Philanthropy Project as co-conveners of the Global Rights Summit series and the future in-person meeting.
-The series and convening development are also informed by an Advisory Committee including key philanthropic and civil society representatives.
+Philanthropic networks Elevate Children’s Funder Group (ECFG), Funders’ Initiative for Civil Society (FICS), Peace and Security Funders Group (PSFG), and Philanthropy Advancing Women’s Human Rights (PAWHR) joined Global Philanthropy Project as co-conveners of the Global Rights Summit, also informed by an Advisory Committee including key philanthropic and civil society representatives.